-This is a highly evolved endeavour and you have to think long-term to maintain a successful business, and it takes a lot more resources to build a profitable, long lasting business from scratch than it does for a man to just inherit riches from his family.
+One has to think long-term to maintain a successful business.
+And here’s the obvious.
+It takes a lot more resources to build a profitable, long lasting business from scratch than it does for a man to just inherit riches from his family.

 By the way, my husband wrote a popular article on the 5 Telltale Signs He Has Crippling Low Self Esteem.
-You might want to give it a read and see if it helps you!
+You might want to give it a read and see if it helps!

 Sign number 3: He is not always defensive or riddled with fear.

 In other words, most of his actions and words come from a relaxed body, not from fear and defensiveness.
-We can’t evolve if we’re always in survival mode, you see.
+We can’t serve others, or evolve if we’re always in survival mode, you see.

 I don’t think that if someone is defensive in one moment, that they are screwed for life.
-But I do know of people who are chronically defensive – like you literally cannot say anything to them, or approach them with anything and nor can you trust them with anything, because they just aren’t ready.
+But I do know of people who are chronically defensive.
+You literally cannot say anything to them, or approach them with anything.
+And nor can you trust them with anything, because they just aren’t ready for it.

 In other words, they cannot even be there for themselves, so how are they supposed to be there for others or really add value to others?

 That’s OK.
-They can always evolve beyond that, but men like this aren’t always in a position to be an evolved alpha male who serves the people around him.
+They can always evolve beyond that.
+However, men like this aren’t always in a position to be an evolved alpha male who serves the people around him.

-A man who hasn’t had the privilege of working through past trauma or just hasn’t been able to evolve beyond his own defensiveness or his own fears is not going to make you feel safe.
+A man who hasn’t had the privilege of working through past trauma may struggle truly showing his alpha male traits.
+If he just hasn’t been able to evolve beyond his own defensiveness or his own fears, then he is not going to make a woman feel safe.

 Sign number 4: He is not afraid to cry.

 This means that he’s not stuck in old rules about what he has to do to be a man.
-I think almost every woman would fall for a man who is strong, present, capable and driven, but whom also isn’t afraid to own his feelings, am I right?
+I think almost every woman would fall for a man who is strong, present, capable and driven.
+But a man who has all of that, and whom also isn’t afraid to own his feelings is high value too.
+Am I right?

-Of course, if a man is always emotional and doesn’t have any real purpose or personal direction that he is moving towards, then his emotionality will feel off putting.
+Of course, if a man is always emotional and doesn’t have any real purpose or personal direction that he is moving towards, that’s not great.
+Then his emotionality will feel off putting.
 It will feel bad to most women in relationship with a man like this.

-But a man with authority and status, who is also unafraid to show and own his feelings would scream relationship value and multidimensionality.
+On the other hand, a man with authority and status who is also unafraid to show and own his feelings, would scream relationship value and multidimensionality.

-Having said that, many men don’t have a lot of feelings in general, and oftentimes, that’s just because they are men, and not because they are actually pushing down emotions.
+Having said that, many men don’t have a lot of feelings in general.
+Oftentimes, that’s just because they are men, and not because they are actually pushing down emotions.

-Men will be men and are therefore usually more focused on getting things done and solving problems than they are on feeling their own feelings most of the time.
+Men will be men.
+That usually means they are more focused on getting things done and solving problems than they are on feeling their own feelings.
+Most of the time.

 And yet that doesn’t mean that a man shouldn’t have the capacity to access deep emotions like sadness or even appreciation.